 The braking system of the Acura Integra Type S HRC Prototype has been developed to deliver high performance under all conditions, featuring a front setup with 15-inch (380 mm) two-piece floating rotors paired with six-piston monobloc calipers.

-This configuration not only reduces unsprung mass—enhancing front-end responsiveness—but also ensures optimal heat dissipation, which is crucial for preventing fade during extended track sessions or more aggressive driving conditions.
+This configuration ensures optimal heat dissipation, which is crucial for preventing fade during extended track sessions or more aggressive driving conditions.

 Every detail of the HRC has been designed with lightness in mind.
-The extensive use of advanced composite materials and carbon fiber results in a weight savings of around 90 kilograms, bringing the dry weight down to just 1,360 kg.
+The extensive use of advanced composite materials and carbon fiber results in a big weight saving.

 And when it comes to overall weight, the braking systems play a key role.
 The calipers are made from a special aluminum alloy and feature a structurally optimized body that combines increased stiffness with strategically placed material, only where it’s needed, to eliminate every unnecessary gram while still delivering top-level performance.